sigdialinlg2023/sigdialinlg2023.github.io/sitedata/cfp.md

 Q: What version of my paper should I commit to INLG 2022?<br/>
 A: You must commit the most recent version of the paper that has recevied reviews.

-Q: Does INLG 2022 have a multiple submission policy?<br/>
-A: INLG 2022 will not consider papers that are currently in submission elsewhere.
-While a paper is committed to INLG 2022, you may not submit the paper elsewhere.

 Q: Does INLG 2022 have an anonymity policy?<br/>
 A: INLG 2022 follows the [ACL policy](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation).